 In her regular series for Cambridge Network members - now in its 15th year - software training expert Karen Roem offers handy tips to help you 'Tame your computer'.
-This week she describes how to round a number up or down to the nearest half (Microsoft Excel).
+This week she explains how to make sure hidden rows and columns are not copied (Microsoft Excel).

 With the help of Indie Cambridge - the community of ‘real’ Cambridge - Cambridge Network continues its exploration of the best independent businesses, people, shops, cafés, restaurants, venues and events in Cambridge and the surrounding area.
 This week: Sew Knit Craft.

 Guidance on how to qualify as a manual handling instructor so you can teach accredited manual handling awards or qualifications.

 Guidance on how to qualify as a first aid instructor so you can teach accredited first aid at work awards.

 Media coverage is the best publicity around, and here's how to go about getting yourself in the news with only a few hours' work, writes former BBC News Correspondent Simon Hall...